patteesolomon/KubernetesAndIngressApp/README.md

 2. GOTO THE GET_OVER_HERE.md and download one of the links for to your compression liking.

-3. Make a new folder some where else. open the folder you git pulled into from the file tab in the context menu.
+3. Make a new folder some where else. open the folder you downloaded from mediafire. extract that file into your new folder.
+Open that project file wihtin the file base at the root of the project folder within Android Studio.

 4. Up at the top of Android studio:
 5. Run the sych settings button and if that works.